caitaozhan/stress/README.md

-# Introduction on this CPU Performance Benchmark
+# Introduction: CPU Performance Benchmark
 It is interesting to see how the CPU advanced throughout the years.
 This repository is a simple performance benchmark, derived from my workflow that heavily uses Python3 and Numpy.
 Unlike other benchmarks, my benchmark's performance metric **has actual meanings**.
 The metric is the **runtime (in seconds) of completing some number of tasks concurrently**, and each task is fixed -- repeating $10\times10$ matrix multiplication $10^7$ times.

 # How to Run the Benchmark
 Stress a CPU by small matrix multiplication.
-I observe that small matrix multiplication in Numpy only uses a single core, so **# of tasks is equivalent to # of CPU cores** when the CPU is under 100% utilization.
+I observe that **small matrix multiplication in Numpy only uses a single core**.
 To start the benchmark, please run the following in the terminal:
 ```
-python stress.py --tasks 1 2 4 6 8 12 16
+python stress.py -t 1 2 4 6 8 12 16
 ```
+`-t` is short for `--tasks`, denoting the number of tasks running concurrently.
 Also, remember to run the `htop` command to observe the stressing process.

 # How Software Impacts the Performance
 - *Operating System*.
 Linux is apparently faster than Windows (Windows performance is also strange, and varies a lot across different power modes).
 Microsoft smartly put Linux inside Windows and created Windows Subsystems for Linux (WSL).
 The WSL 2 is faster than Windows.
 MacOS performance should be similar to Linux.